SirDank/KnightInstaller_iOS/README.md

 9 - Start Pojav, click menu on the top left, "Profiles", "Game directory", select "spiral"

-10 - On the "Profiles" tab, under "PROFILES IN THIS INSTANCE", select "Spiral Knights", "Renderer", "Auto"
+10 - On the "Profiles" tab, under "PROFILES IN THIS INSTANCE", select "Spiral Knights", "Renderer", "Zink"

 ## BUG FIX